jfinocchiaro/jfinocchiaro.github.io/_teaching/F24_fairness.md

 <h3> Grading and late policies </h3>
 Due dates will generally be at 5:00pm.
-If your homework is uploaded by the time I go to download everyone's submissions, that is okay.
+If your submission is uploaded by the time I go to download everyone’s submissions, that is okay.
 Sometimes I might download submissions right away, but I might not always.
 This allows some flexibility so that submissions at 5:05pm are less stressful, but waiting on the order of a day enters the danger zone.

-Beyond this, I will subtract 2 percent off your grade per day that your assignment is late.
+If you are not going to be able to closely make a given deadline, please feel welcome to email me and ask for an extension.
+I will grant two days of extension throughout the semester (for any assignment besides the case study), but in extenuating circumstances, will do my best to be more flexible.

+The exception to this is the case study.
+Because this is an in-class presentation for a slated day, the deadline is firm.
+If an emergency arises, please notify me as soon as possible.

 | Mode of participation | Portion of grade | Examples |